Carl Crawford: Personal life

 Crawford's first cousin once removed, J. P. Crawford, also plays baseball.
 He was drafted by the Philadelphia Phillies in the 1st round of the 2013 MLB draft, 17th overall.

 Carl has two children with Amy Freeman: son, Justin, born in 2004 and daughter, Ari, born in June 2013.
-Justin Crawford was selected in the first round of the 2022 MLB draft.
+Justin Crawford was selected in the first round of the 2022 MLB draft, also by the Philadelphia Phillies.

 In December 2013, Crawford announced his engagement to Evelyn Lozada.
 Crawford and Lozada have a son, Carl Jr., who was born in March 2014.
 In August 2017, the couple called off the engagement.

 In May 2020, Crawford was arrested and charged with assaulting an ex-girlfriend Gabriele Washington in the presence of their one-year-old daughter.

 On May 16, 2020, a five-year-old boy and 25-year-old woman drowned in the swimming pool during a party at Crawford's home in Harris County, Texas.
 The child's mother filed a lawsuit against Crawford that June.